 Dr. Smith approaches each patient's needs with an appreciation for the uniqueness of each person's psychology.
 Clinical research is useful in helping us understand the average for humans, but no person is the average.
 Each person is a unique amalgam of experiences, innate temperament, and perspective.
 A truly depth focused transformative therapy requires an exploration and shared understanding by patient and therapist of the individuals' lived experience in relation to themselves, the people in their lives, and the world around them.
 In this awareness and the security of the therapeutic relationship the space for choice and change is created.

 Dr. Smith has practiced for nine years, the first eight with the United States Army as a civilian psychologist working with intense and complex trauma and relationship difficulties.
-He is available for virtual therapy in AL, AZ, CO, DE, DC, GA, IL, KY, MN, MO, NE, NV, NH, NC, OK, PA, TX, TN, UT, VA, WV.
+He is available for virtual therapy in AL, AZ, AR, CO, DE, DC, GA, IL, KS, KY, ME, MD, MN, MO, NE, NV, NH, NJ, NC, OH, OK, PA, TN, TX, UT, VA, WV.

 Complex Trauma - Though not a formal diagnosis, most practicing therapists recognize a difference between discrete trauma (car accident, singular mugging, etc) and more complex trauma (such as chronic abuse as a child combined with further traumatic experiences in adulthood).
 This has implications for the length and style of treatment and is the area in which I tend to do my best work.

 Borderline personality disorder - Increasing insight into relational patterns and destructive behaviors; development of coping strategies for uncomfortable emotions or situations; skills for emotional identification and regulation.

 Post-traumatic Stress Disorder (PTSD) - Healing painful experiences and memories from the past

 Couples counseling - Addressing relationship challenges and life transitions; strengthening communication and feelings of security, desire, connection, and love